List of Marvel Comics teams and organizations: Circus of Crime

-The Circus of Crime is the name of several supervillain organizations appearing in American comic books published by Marvel Comics.
-Each of its incarnations have battled Hulk, Spider-Man, and Kid Colt.
+The Circus of Crime is the name of several supervillain organizations.
+Each of its circus-themed incarnations have battled Hulk, Spider-Man, and Kid Colt.
 The Circus of Crime first appeared in The Incredible Hulk #3 (September 1962) and was created by Stan Lee and Jack Kirby.

 Old West version

 There were two organizations in the Old West who dubbed themselves the Circus of Crime.
 Both teams fought against Kid Colt.

 The first version seen in the 19th century consisted of the strongman Sawyer, the swordsman Blade Benson, the animal trainer Captain Corbett, the tightrope walker Mr. Marvel, and the acrobats known as the Tumbling Turners.